Data Selection for LLM Alignment Using Fine-Grained Preferences: Appendix: Experimental Supplementary

+We construct two fine-grained preference datasets from UltraFeedback~\citep{UltrafeedbackBoosting2023} and HelpSteer~\citep{wang2023helpsteer,wang2024helpsteer2}, containing 63,452 and 18,010 samples, respectively.
+To simulate the aggregation of data from diverse preferences, we leverage the four fine-grained aspects from UltraFeedback (helpfulness, honesty, instruction following, and truthfulness) and the five from HelpSteer (helpfulness, correctness, coherence, complexity, and verbosity).
+The process involves the following main steps: 1) Pair Generation: Following the main principle for creating datasets like UltraFeedback-binarized~\citep{Ultrafeedbackbinarized}, for each prompt, we pair the response with the highest mean ratings across all aspects against another randomly sampled response.
+2) Sub-Preference Assignment: Each pair is then assigned a final preference based on a randomly selected fine-grained aspect.
+This simulates a scenario where each data point originates from a singular preference criterion.
+3) To validate the effectiveness and robustness, we also construct datasets with varying conflicts based on UltraFeedback by controlling the sub-preference sampling weights to create datasets with conflict levels of 10\%, 20\%, and 30\%.

 We provide a more detailed description of the three fine-grained preference datasets, each characterized by a different level of conflict.
-Following the three-step process outlined in the main text, these datasets are constructed to be identical in all aspects except for the proportion of conflicting data caused by a specific sub-preference signal, which is progressively reduced.
+Following the three-step process outlined above, these datasets are constructed to be identical in all aspects except for the proportion of conflicting data caused by a specific sub-preference, which is progressively reduced.
 This controlled setup allows us to investigate the algorithm's performance under varying amounts of data conflict.
-We illustrate the dataset statistic in Figure~\ref{apfig:pic1}
+We illustrate the dataset statistic in Figure~\ref{apfig:pic1}.